-I received the M.Sc.Eng. in Engineering Physics and Electrical Engineering in 2018 from Luleå University of Technology - where I am currently enrolled as a doctoral student in the Embedded Intelligent Systems Lab (EISLAB) under the main supervision of Fredrik Sandin.
+I received an M.Sc.Eng. in Engineering Physics and Electrical Engineering in 2018 from Luleå University of Technology - where I am currently enrolled as a doctoral student in the Embedded Intelligent Systems Lab (EISLAB) under the main supervision of Fredrik Sandin.

-My research is in the field of Neuromorphic Engineering, and addresses methods for ultra-low-power (sub-milliwatt) spatiotemporal pattern recognition using mixed-signal analog/digital neuromorphic processors - especially from the DYNAP hardware line.
+My research is in the field of Neuromorphic Engineering, and addresses methods for ultra-low-power (sub-milliwatt) spatiotemporal pattern recognition using mixed-signal neuromorphic processors - especially from the DYNAP hardware line.

 - Neuromorphic Engineering